 The Pointer is bred primarily for sport afield; he should unmistakably look and act the part.
 The ideal specimen gives the immediate impression of compact power and agile grace; the head noble, proudly carried; the expression intelligent and alert; the muscular body bespeaking both staying power and dash.
 Here is an animal whose every movement shows him to be a wide-awake, hard-driving hunting dog possessing stamina, courage, and the desire to go.
 And in his expression are the loyalty and devotion of a true friend of man.
 Symmetrical and well built all over, general outline a series of graceful curves.
 A strong but lissom appearance.
 Aristocratic.
-Alert with appearance of strength, endurance and speed.
-Kind, even disposition.
+Alert with the appearance of strength, endurance, and speed.
+Kind, even disposition

-The Pointer standard for coat and colour states “Fine, short, hard and evenly distributed, perfectly smooth and straight with decided sheen.”
-Usual colours are lemon and white, orange and white, liver and white, and black and white.
-Self colours and tri-colours are also correct.
+The Pointer standard for coat and color states “Fine, short, hard and evenly distributed, perfectly smooth and straight with decided sheen.”
+Usual colors are lemon and white, orange and white, liver and white, and black and white.
+Self colors and tri-colors are also correct.

 Your standard also states the coat should be fine, short, hard & with decided sheen.
-No fluffy coats for this dog.!
+No fluffy coats for this dog!
 So scratch any ideas of using a conditioner as this can tend to fluffiness in a coat texture & will soften the coat.
-I recommend you keep the focus of shine in mind and instead use the Plush Puppy Seabreeze Oil as a final rinse after shampooing diluting 1 tbspn to 1 gal/4 lt water.
+I recommend you keep the focus of shine in mind and instead use the Plush Puppy Seabreeze Oil as a final rinse after shampooing diluting 1 tbsp. to 1 gal/4 lt. water.
 Pour this all over or saturate with a large sponge and work well into the skin and leave in – do not wash out.
-This also helps keep any scurf at bay and leaves the coat smelling wonderful and with great healthy vigour and shine.
+This also helps keep any scurf at bay and leaves the coat smelling wonderful and with great healthy vigor and shine.
 It does not make the coat oily.

 Now let the grooming begin – if you thought this was the end of the contribution to show day – you have another thing coming.
 I believe in the principle of 100 small things to make a great dog rather than any one big thing.
 I have seen ordinary dogs turned into extraordinary dogs with the right approach and yet they were always good dogs.
 Unfortunately, no-one else got to see just how good they could be till taken in hand.

-Spritz now with a spray of Plush Puppy Shine & Comb.
-This does not give a greasy finish but gives a great deal of lustre to the coat.
-Spray again just before ringtime.
+Spritz now with a spray of Plush Puppy Shine and Comb.
+This does not give a greasy finish but gives a great deal of luster to the coat.
+Spray again just before ring time.
 I also like a spray of Plush Puppy Odour Muncher for a nice clean smelling dog.
-It literally deodorises and gives a pleasant fragrance to the dog, negating most odours with ease.
-I also use it on the dogs bedding mats if I am being flamboyant and frivolous.
-I can be very frivolous when I am away for a cluster of shows and cannot find time nor facilities for another bathing.
-Keep on hand Plush Puppy Wonder Wash for those last minute emergencies too as this will clean up the whites, pronto.
-Just spray, foam with the fingers and towel off.
+It literally deodorizes and gives a pleasant fragrance to the dog, negating most odors with ease.
+I also use it on the dogs’ bedding mats.
+Keep on hand Plush Puppy Wonder Wash for those last minute emergencies, this will clean up the whites pronto.
+Just spray, foam with fingers and towel off.

 You can step it up a notch if you are ready for it, with a light dusting of Plush Puppy Pixie Dust.
 Gee, but I like this stuff.
-Applied judiciously to your cushion ½ bristle/ ½ plastic Plush Puppy Porcupine brush and brushed through, allowing the powder to settle and the shimmer to stay behind on the surface, can look very glamorous.
+Applied judiciously to your cushion ½ bristle/ ½ dialon Plush Puppy Ultimate Anti- Static Porcupine Brush and brushed through, allowing the powder to settle and the shimmer to stay behind on the surface, can look very glamorous.
 Don’t overuse and abuse this stuff.
 It is not the aim to turn the dog into the glitter fairy – just to make him shine and shimmer for all to see that wonderfully balanced body of a dog all sleek and clean and shiny.